jonasced/dotfiles/README.md

 ### Neovim
 :help is your friend. :helpgrep "<pattern>" is also very useful.

+#### Telescope
+<leader>-sk opens up keybindings!
+There are many neat ones followed by the leader, currently set to spacebar:
+ff, fg, e, o.

+:help telescope of course, there you can find more.

+live_grep_args
+find_files

 #### Formatting, linting and language servers
 This has been a whole tangent.
 Languange servers setup in mason-lspconfig can overlap with nvim-lint and formatter, making it hard to know who's doing what.

 ##### Python
 For Python I recommend using only lsp or lint+formatter.
 Defining an intersection seems more work than its worth.
 The LSP does live hinting while the lint+formatter only does on save, so I opted for LSP.
 It already had some plugins installed (for example flake8 which is also available as linter) so seems like the superior option.

 #### Windows
 Guide below, long story short: CTRL-W is the keyword, navigation is obvious.